PoisotLab/ms_mangal_synthesis/manuscript.md

 <!-- @BorrMood14 identified network ecology as one of the fastest growing sub-field in the ecological sciences. -->

 **Main question**
-Here we address the question of what we can and cannot do with this large store of ecolgocial network data.
+Here we address the question of what we can and cannot do with this large store of ecological network data.

 * A major challenge to ecological synthesis is generalizing from samples to the behaviour of ecological systems
 * two obstacles to such generalizing in ecological systems: data coverage and data quality